mustang805/cal-poly-san-luis-obispo-campus-standards-archive/README.md

 # Campus Standards Archive

-This repository contains archived editions of the Campus Standard Details and Campus Standard Specifications.
+This repository contains archived editions of the Cal Poly, San Luis Obispo Construction Standards: Campus Standard Details and Campus Standard Specifications.

 ## Current Standards
 The current edition is maintained on the official standards website.